CROSSWORDS: Ashland.news

 • A theme is an idea or pattern that ties together the longest (usually Across) answer entries,

-which might be single words, phrases, or a combinations of words -- symmetrically placed.
+which might be single words, phrases, or a combination of words -- symmetrically placed.

 • Many newspaper crosswords feature themes, with themeless crosswords later in the week.